gta-chaos-mod/Trilogy-GUI-Tool/MultiplayerServer.NodeJS/README.md

 # How to install
 Run `npm install` in this directory, then run `npm start`.

-If npm is throwing dependancy errors at you, you may need to update your Node.js package.
+If npm is throwing dependency errors at you, you may need to update your Node.js installation.

 The server will run on port 12312 by default.